 Seagreen Offshore Wind Farm

-Seagreen will be one of the largest construction projects ever undertaken in Scotland, bringing a wealth opportunity for businesses of all sizes across a wide range of disciplines and will support a significant number of jobs during construction and through its operational life.
-Montrose Port has already been confirmed as the preferred location for the Operations and Maintenance base and MHI Vestas Offshore Wind will lead as preferred supplier for turbines and operational servicing.
+Seagreen is one of the largest construction projects ever undertaken in Scotland, bringing a wealth opportunity for businesses of all sizes across a wide range of disciplines and is supporting a significant number of jobs during construction.

 The project's owners, SSE Renewables and Total, and the project’s Tier 1 suppliers, aim to utilise as many local, Scottish and UK based suppliers where reasonably possible during all stages of the development.